EURO GOVT-Bunds fall further on Fed stimulus concerns

 * Alexandria Real Estate Equities, Inc. announces pricing of public offering of 6,100,000 shares of common stock

-LONDON, May 29 German Bunds extended losses on Wednesday, tracking overnight falls in Treasuries as upbeat U.S. data in the previous session lent support to the view the Federal Reserve may scale back its monetary stimulus.
+LONDON May 29 German Bunds extended their fall on Wednesday, tracking overnight falls in Treasuries as upbeat U.S. data in the previous session lent support to the view the Federal Reserve may scale back its monetary stimulus.

 U.S. home prices accelerated by the most in nearly seven years in March while consumer confidence surged in May, data on Tuesday showed.